 This ball will be placed inside a pile or bucket of clothing to clean clothes without the need for a bulky washing machine.
 These balls will be environmentally friendly

 Super Smart Fridges

 There are already smart fridges in the market but Super smart fridges will learn what you eat.
-They will able to reorder when stocks are low and even recommend recipes based on the contents of what you like and tell you expiry dates of what's in your fridge.
+They will be able to reorder when stocks are low and even recommend recipes based on the contents of what you like and tell you expiry dates of what's in your fridge.
 They will also have Alexa built-in, which makes the kitchen chores easier.

 3D food printing is able to make dishes from different pastes and materials, so it seems we are getting closer to the science-fiction concept.
-Such innovations are already being offered by different manufacturers: 3D Systems’ ChefJet, Nautral Machines’ Foodini, BeeHex’s Chef3D, etc. These are all machines that can make chocolate, pasta, sugar and even more dishes.
+Such innovations are already being offered by different manufacturers: 3D Systems’ ChefJet, Natural Machines’ Foodini, BeeHex’s Chef3D, etc. These are all machines that can make chocolate, pasta, sugar and even more dishes.

 This is an application of Augmented Reality(AR).
 Augmenting the physical world with interesting and shareable content has been the focus of AR in experiential marketing.
-In the next 20 years we will see virtual chefs appear as holograms to help us cook every step of the way
+In the next 20 years, we will see virtual chefs appear as holograms to help us cook every step of the way.

 Augmented and virtual reality play naturally into this shift.
 Both are vehicles to activate all senses and immerse the consumer within a specific branded experience.
 AR experiences in particular have seen growing traction for use during food & beverage events.